Budmeister/budc/README.md

 ## Just Because
 I added in a few things just because I thought they were interesting.
 1. The reference operator: The reference operator is `@( )`.
 Pointer arithmetic is not implemented yet.
+The dereference operator is `#` because otherwise assigning to the dereference of a pointer would be confused with multiplying this expression with the previous expression.
 2. The `cleanup` expression: The `cleanup` expression allows you to exit early from a function but to do some cleanup before you return.
 If you use it, it must be defined at the end of a function.
 If control reaches the cleanup block, cleanup will occur, but if you call `return` before that point, the cleanup is skipped.
 ```
 i32 function_that_can_fail(i32 index) {